 The project team met in July to discuss the four draft alternatives to be carried forward.
 Fehr and Peers has developed video simulations for the four alternatives, and Caltrans provided planning level cost estimates for each.
 The draft alternatives and cost estimates are being reviewed by the project team now.
-AIM consulting will facilitate a virtual stakeholder meeting on September 9, 2020.
-A virtual public workshop will also be held in the coming weeks to include a recorded video explaining each alternative.
-This video and related materials will be made available online to solicit public input on the four alternatives.
+AIM consulting is developing a virtual stakeholder and public outreach video now to be presented in September 2020.
+The stakeholder and public outreach will include virtual presentations of the alternatives and provide the public and stakeholders another opportunity to provide input.
 Once the outreach is concluded, AIM consulting will summarize the input received and present this to the EDCTC in November.